briankwu2/CE4201-IoT-FMG/README.md

         - login
         - create an account
         - display grandpa info
-        - notification when grandpa is lost
+        - notification when grandpa is lost (email and in webapp)

 - **pi**:
     - Data: